jucheng1992/ctmle/README.md

 If you used `ctmle` package in your research, please cite:

-> Ju, Cheng; Susan, Gruber; van der Laan, Mark J.; ctmle: Collaborative Targeted Maximum Likelihood Estimation for Variable and Model Selection in Causal Inference
+> Ju, Cheng; Susan, Gruber; van der Laan, Mark J.; ctmle: Variable and Model Selection for Causal Inference with Collaborative Targeted Maximum Likelihood Estimation

 References
 ----------